 min read

-When it comes to compliance with Mastercard AN4569 and the implementation of payment data enrichment tools, businesses often find themselves at a crossroads — whether to develop an in-house solution or leverage third-party expertise.
+When it comes to compliance with Mastercard AN4569 and the implementation of tools for payment data enhancement, businesses often find themselves at a crossroads — whether to develop an in-house solution or leverage third-party expertise.
 While the allure of internal development might be tempting, practical considerations and industry insights often favour the efficiency and effectiveness of external solutions.

 The pitfalls of in-house development